 The business’s two key issues are covered by two companies: While PJ Messtechnik GmbH is the test facility and specialist for measurement devices and engineering projects, PJ Monitoring GmbH is focused on the WaggonTracker monitoring-system.
 The clear division was implemented in December 2017.

-In cooperation with Railway Competence und Certification GmbH (RCC), we are able to provide overall solutions including approval procedures.
-RCC specialises in conformity assessments, product certifications and independent safety assessments.
+In cooperation with Railway Competence und Certification GmbH (RCC), we are able to provide comprehensive solutions including approval procedures.
+RCC is specialised in conformity assessments, product certifications and independent safety assessments.
 The accreditations include:

 - Notified Body NB 2697